WarrenHood/fix-grub/README.md

 ## What is this?

 Sometimes you need to dual-boot to play games on Windows.
 And sometimes Windows decides that you no longer need your linux bootloader.
 This script can be placed on a flash drive or on an Arch live cd you build with Archiso.
+The idea is that you can simply rerun this script whenever your bootloader gets deleted to quickly reinstall grub without trying to remember which partitions everything is on.

+Just edit the script once to set the partitions correctly, forget about it, and then rerun it whenever your bootloader gets deleted.
+(Don't forget to update the script if your partitions change)

 Before using this script, ensure that you are aware of what's what with your partitions.